 U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-Gasoline prices: The front-month futures price of reformulated blendstock for oxygenate blending (RBOB, the petroleum component of gasoline used in many parts of the country) declined 9 cents per gallon (gal) from January 3 to settle at $1.53/gal on February 2 (Figure 5).
-The RBOB-Brent crack spread (the difference between the price of RBOB and the price of Brent crude oil) declined by 11 cents/gal over the same period.
+Gasoline prices: The front-month futures price of reformulated blendstock for oxygenate blending (RBOB, the petroleum component of gasoline used in many parts of the country) rose by 5 cents per gallon (gal) since March 1, settling at $1.73/gal on April 6 (Figure 5).
+The RBOB-Brent crack spread (the difference between the price of RBOB and the price of Brent crude oil) rose by 9 cents/gal over the same period.

 |U.S. Petroleum and Other Liquids|